dimitriskokoretsis/blog_public/README.md

 2. Open the file "index.Rmd" with RStudio.
 This is an RMarkdown file, combining R code with Markdown-formatted text.

 3. Install R packages that are necessary for the code to run.
 These are noted in 1st code chunk.
 Run `install.packages(c("package.1","package.2",...))` in the R console (substituting `"package.1", "package.2",...` with the actual package names).
-Do not forget to add quote marks.
+Do not forget to add quote marks to each package.

 4.  **Play around**: Try your own modifications to the code chunks of "index.Rmd" or to the linked scripts.
 When finished, select *File \> Knit Document* to render the RMarkdown document into HTML.